ThomasDLi/discord-py-template-gen/README.md

 # discord-py-template-gen
 Automatically generates a discord.py template which makes your life easier.
 Simply download the python file and run it, then follow instructions given in the GUI.
+Made with only default libaries so you shouldn't need to install any libaries to make it work.
+Only dependency is tkinter, which is built in.
+Of course, you'll need to install discord.py to make use of the template though.

 ## Example of how easy it is to use: